lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 }
 {{< /highlight >}}

-### Notes
+## Notes

 For the sake of simplicity I've used element selectors in this article but if you use this code yourself I recommend class name selectors instead.
 Also, I've omitted browser prefixes, but if you're hand-coding this - as against using [autoprefixer](https://github.com/postcss/autoprefixer) - you should include vendor prefixes.

 ### Browser support

 According to CSS-Tricks, browser support for [stroke-dasharray](https://css-tricks.com/almanac/properties/s/stroke-dasharray/) and [stroke-dashoffset](https://css-tricks.com/almanac/properties/s/stroke-dashoffset/) goes back to IE 9 and Android 4.4, with full support in all other major browsers.
-If you're concerned about browser support, make sure you test it it out yourself or alternatively... use an animated GIF.
+If you want to use this and you're concerned about browser support, make sure you test it it out yourself.
+Or alternatively, use an animated GIF.